Orthopaedic Journal of MP Chapter

 Discussion

 The effects of caudal epidural steroid injections were first reported by Goebert and colleagues [19].
-They administered three injections of procaine and hydrocortisone into the epidural space to 239 patients with sciatica and reported greater than 60% relief of symptoms in 58% of the patients.
-Since that time, the technique and indications of epidural steroid injections have been changing constantly.
-Various studies have observed the effects of caudal epidural steroid injections on a single prolapsed intervertebral disc, but studies on multiple disc bulges are infrequent.
+They administered three injections of procaine and hydrocortisone into epidural space to 239 patients with sciatica and reported greater than 60% relief of symptoms in 58% of patients.
+Since that time, technique and indications of epidural steroid injections have been changing constantly.
+Various studies have observed effects of caudal epidural steroid injections on a single prolapsed intervertebral disc, but studies on multiple disc bulges are infrequent.
 The search term ‘caudal epidural steroid in multiple disc bulges’ yielded no relevant results on PubMed.

-Chronic low backache with MRI findings of multiple disc bulges is a frequent finding in spine clinics across the world.
-We postulated that a caudally injected steroid would spread throughout the epidural space and relieve inflammation at multiple levels, leading to a clinically significant result.
+Chronic low backache with MRI findings of multiple disc bulges is a frequent finding in spine clinics across world.
+We postulated that a caudally injected steroid would spread throughout epidural space and relieve inflammation at multiple levels, leading to a clinically significant result.

-We observed significant reduction in pain by Numeric Pain Rating scale after CESI at third week follow-up and no significant change in subsequent follow-ups; however, the improvement in the pain score persisted till 6 months.
+We observed significant reduction in pain by Numeric Pain Rating scale after CESI at third week follow-up and no significant change in subsequent follow-ups; however, improvement in pain score persisted till 6 months.
 Wilson–MacDonald et al also observed significant early reduction in pain in their study but found no long-term effect [20].
-Similar results were obtained by Buchner et al with greatest relief in pain in the initial two weeks and no significant improvement at six weeks and six months follow-up [21].
+Similar results were obtained by Buchner et al with greatest relief in pain in initial two weeks and no significant improvement at six weeks and six months follow-up [21].

 A statistically significant improvement in Straight Leg Raise was observed in our study which persisted till 6 months.
 The mean SLRT of 40.8degrees at baseline increased to a mean of 62.9 degrees at 6 months follow up.
 Buchner et al observed significant improvement in SLR at two weeks and six weeks follow-up but no significant change at six months follow-up [21].
-Similarly, Sayeh et al also observed negative SLR in 88% of patients six months post injection [22].

-The improvement in the Owestry Disability Index(ODI) in our study was significant at three weeks follow-up.
-There was minimal change at six weeks and six months follow-up.
-Significant improvement in ODI was maintained till 6 months.
 Thus, improvement in ODI score within three weeks showed early improvement in physical function leading to better activities of daily living and quality of life.
 Manchikanti et al also observed significant improvement in ODI score at three months but no further improvement at six months and one year follow-up [1].
 Sayeh et al observed significant change in ODI at one month post injection with no significant change at one year follow-up [22].

 There was no statistically significant difference in claudication distance in our study, though five of eight patients had clinically improved walking tolerance.
 This finding is in concurrence with Botwin et al, whose 59%patients had an improved walking